colekev/dsp/05b-python_advanced.md

 ####Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

 >> There are eight different degrees:
 PhD: 31
 ScD: 6
-MS: S
+MS: 2
 MPH: 2
 MD: 1
 BSEd: 1
 JD: 1
 MA: 1

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor